upbound/docs/content/xp-arch-framework/building-apis/building-apis-compositions.md

 ## Prototype with Managed Resources First

 Before you begin authoring a composition, we recommend first prototyping the resources you want to compose by creating managed resources directly.
 The ultimate output of a composite resource is always a set of rendered managed resource manifests.
-We've found it can be difficult to nail the set of values you need to pass to a managed resource in order for it to create successfully, and starting off by working via your abstraction layer (that is, your composition) can further complicate things.
+We've found it can be difficult to nail the set of values you need to pass to a managed resource in order for it to create successfully, and starting off by working via your abstraction layer (your composition) can further complicate things.
 Therefore, we recommend:

 1. Prototype and directly create the set of managed resources you intend to compose _first_.
 2. Once you've proven to yourself that you can create this set of resources, _then_ author your composition to do this automatically (patching and transforming values, etc).